 Filing a Motion to Adjust Child Support Order is typically the quicker and easier route.
 However, two years must have passed since the initial order was entered, and there must have been a change in a parent’s income or the standards for calculating support changed.

 Contact an Experienced Child Support Attorney in King County, WA

 Child support is a complex endeavor, and it depends on a multitude of factors.
-In cases like these, it is in your best interests to hire an experienced King County child support lawyer to guide you through.
+In cases like these, it is in your best interests to hire an experienced child support lawyer in King County to guide you through.
 Call Twyford Law Office at (509) 327-0777 today, or contact us online to get started with a free initial consultation.